 Text mining is the analysis of data contained in natural language text.
 Text mining works by transposing words and phrases of unstructured data into numerical values which can then be linked with structured data in a database and analyzed with traditional data mining techniques.

-In this guide we talked about various modelling techniques, text analytics and the following stages which are necessary for a perfect model building.
-For now, this guide is focused on the upcoming datathon on 7th June 2015, but we will keep this updated with more useful content to help you fight harder at future Hackathon.
+In this guide we talked about various modelling techniques, text analytics and the various stages which are necessary for a perfect model building.

 If you like what you just read & want to continue your analytics learning, subscribe to our emails, follow us on twitter or like our facebook page.